 Converting your cellar can set you back anywhere between $3,500 to $4,000 per sqm.
 So before you go full steam ahead, find out how much your property is worth before you give a cellar conversion the green light to ensure you are investing wisely in your property.

 Add value to your home with landscaping

-There’s no doubt about it, a well-landscaped home has a significant advantage over a home with no landscaping, according to research conducted by real estate company HomeLight.
-Over 75% of the top real estate agents across the United States estimate that well-landscaped homes are worth anywhere between 1%-10% more than homes with no landscaping.
+A well-landscaped home has a significant advantage over a home with no landscaping, according to research (opens in new tab) conducted by real estate company HomeLight.
+Over 75% of the top real estate agents across the US estimate that well-landscaped homes are worth 1%-10% more than homes with no landscaping.

-Even better?
 A study conducted by Virginia State University discovered that potential buyers attach 5%-12% more value on landscaped homes based on plant size and design sophistication than they give to homes that have had not been landscaped.
-Investing some time and energy into curb appeal can result in a significant return on investment (ROI) when you come to sell, and the good news is it doesn’t have to cost you the earth.

-One of the simplest and most effective landscaping tools is also one of the cheapest - proper lawn care.
-Getting rid of lawn weeds, keeping hedges in shape, and investing in one of the best gas lawn mowers to make sure your grass always looks neat and tidy, are some simple steps you can take to make the grounds surrounding your home look appealing to passersby.
+One of the simplest and most effective landscaping tools is also one of the cheapest: proper lawn care.
+Getting rid of lawn weeds, keeping hedges in shape, and making sure your grass always looks neat and tidy (see our electric lawn mowers round-up for inspiration), are simple steps you can take to make the grounds surrounding your home look appealing.

-If you want to step things up a notch, why not invest in some of the best landscape design software?
-These amazing 3D landscaping tools can help you design and cost your outdoor project before you begin, giving you a feel for what the end result might look like.
+To step things up a notch, download some landscape design software (opens in new tab) and use 3D landscaping tools to design and cost your outdoor project before you begin, giving you a feel for what the end result might look like.